 Credit inquiries can dock your score by multiple points, but they’re a necessary evil if you’re trying to open a new line of credit.
 Luckily, there are times where multiple inquiries will combine to count as only one.
 Any time you apply for a new credit-based product, such as an auto loan, credit card, or…

-When leasing a car, truck, or SUV - dealers give the option to "buy out" the vehicle at the end of the lease contract.
-This buy out is set at the vehicle’s residual value.
+When leasing a car, truck, or SUV – dealers give the option to “buy out” the vehicle at the end of the lease contract.
+This lease buyout is set at the vehicle’s residual value.

 Why is it a good idea to buyout a lease?

 - You can avoid paying annoying “end of lease” fees and charges.